gdbroman/broman.blog/_posts/2020/2020-06-11-windows-of-opportunity.md

 Until they are not.

-But if you don’t have lots going on (which most people don't), you can’t be discriminating.
+But if you don’t have lots going on - which most people don't - you can’t be discriminating.

 Treat opportunities as scarce and you’ll have abundance.